 In late 2015, the Culinary Institute of America acquired the property and moved in – over the following months.
 After approximately 9 years of being closed it was so nice to actually see people walking in and out of this building again.
 The name Copia is in tribute to the Roman goddess of wealth and abundance.

-In addition, the space houses the small Gutenstein Family Decanter Collection, the Restaurant at CIA Copia (open for lunch or dinner with an extensive bar including a number of craft cocktails), and the Copia store showcases fine products from numerous culinary related vendors.
+In addition, the space houses the the Grove at Copia which is open for lunch or dinner with an extensive bar including a number of craft cocktails, Lunch Box at Copia, a grab and go window from which customers can order a variety of salads or sandwiches prepared by CIA chefs, Marketplace at Copia showcasing fine products for sale from numerous culinary related vendors and the state of the art Hestan Kitchen.

 Hestan Kitchen